krady21/compiler-explorer.nvim/README.md

 - `:CECompile compiler=g121 flags=-O2 flags=-Wall` specify the
   compiler and flags as command arguments.
 - `':<,'>CECompile` will compile a visual selection.
 - `:CECompile!` will open the assembly output in a new window.
-Not using bang(!) will reuse the last assembly window.
+Not adding bang (!) will reuse the last assembly window.
 - `:CECompile inferLang=false` do not infer possible language (based on file extension).
+Will prompt user to select the language before selecting the compiler.
 - `:CECompile binary=true` show binary opcodes and address using virtual text.
 - `:CECompile intel=false` use AT&T syntax instead of intel.
 - `:CECompileLive` creates an autcommand that runs `:CECompile` every time the buffer is saved (`BufWritePost`).

 ## Configuration
 [compiler-explorer.nvim](https://github.com/krady21/compiler-explorer.nvim)